 At the height of her fame, Hilary Duff channeled her inner Cinderella in a modern makeover of the classic fairytale.
 Sam Montgomery, a diner waitress, wants nothing more than to break free from her stepmother (Jennifer Coolidge) and stepsisters following her father’s death.
 She attends a masked Halloween ball where she connects with Austin Ames (Chad Michael Murray).
 The school hunk attempts to track her down using the flip phone she dropped as she bolted out of the party, just before the clock struck midnight.
 The cherry on top of the sundae is Regina King as the fairy godmother.

-Watch on: HBO Max (opens in new tab) (US), Netflix (opens in new tab)/Prime Video (opens in new tab) (UK)
+Watch on: HBO Max (US), Netflix/Prime Video (UK)

 Raise Your Voice (2004)